riffnshred/nhl-led-scoreboard/README.md

 -   **Team Summary**: Display your preferred team's summary.
 It displays their standing record, the result of their previous game and the next game on their schedule.
 -   **Standings**: Display the standings either by conference or by division.
 The Wildcard is a work in progress and will be available soon.
 -   **Clock**: a basic clock.
+-   **Covid-19**: Show the number of cases, deaths and recovered cases of the covid-19 virus in real time (API updates about every 15 min).

 The board system also allows to easily integrate new features.
 For example, if you want to have a clock displayed during the day along with other boards, or if you wish one of the existing boards would show something different, you can make your own and integrate it without touching the main software.
 I strongly suggest you play around with the python examples in the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python#building) to learn how to display anything on the matrix.